 - Increased funding.
-In the wake of the ESSA, the White House announced the CS For All (#CSforAll) initiative this past weekend (January 30).
-The initiative hopes to "empower all American students from kindergarten through high school to learn computer science...to be creators in the digital economy, not just consumers."
+In the wake of the ESSA, the White House announced the CS For All (#CSforAll) initiative in 2016.
+The initiative hopes to "empower all American students from kindergarten through high school to learn computer science... to be creators in the digital economy, not just consumers."
 The initiative also calls for "$4 billion in funding for states and $100 million directly for school districts" to expand K-12 CS professional development and teaching materials.
 This funding builds on additional opportunities (e.g., National Science Foundation) announced late last year for professional development and support for science, technology, engineering, and math (STEM), which includes computer science.

 - Computer science as a required offering (read: computer science in every school).
 In 2015 Arkansas passed legislation that requires all secondary schools to offer computer science by 2015-2016.
 The Natural State now joins Texas with this requirement.
 New York City, Chicago Public Schools, and San Francisco schools have made a similar promise, following the example set by Broward County, FL, and Charles County, MD.
 Other states, such as Florida, are predicted to follow suit in the coming years.

 - Computer science required for graduation.
-Chicago Public Schools announced last year that computer science will be a required graduation credit.
+Leading the way in CS innovation, Chicago Public Schools announced in 2014 that computer science will be a required graduation credit.
 In other words, all students must take computer science in order to graduate from high school.

-If the past 36 months is any indication of the future, we can expect to see several more states and districts adopting similar policies to broaden participation in computer science—a welcome effect for many.
-In a recent study, approximately 91% of parents agreed they want their children to learn computer science; and more than half of parents, teachers, principals, and administrators feel learning CS is just as important as learning subjects such as math, English, science, and history.
+If the past several years is any indication, we can expect to see several more states and districts adopting similar policies to broaden participation in computer science—a welcome effect for many.
+In a recent study, approximately 91% of parents agreed they want their children to learn computer science, and more than half of parents, teachers, principals, and administrators feel learning CS is just as important as learning subjects such as math, English, science, and history.
 However, many students, especially minority students, do not have access to computer science courses.
 With additional federal funding, states and districts can remedy that problem.
 Along with the demand from educational stakeholders, it’s reasonable to predict a dramatic shift in the CS landscape over the next 10 years.

-Let's start by taking a look at the number of students that have taken (and are predicted to take) the AP Computer Science A exam and the number of college graduates who have received (or are predicted to receive) a Bachelor's degree in CS from 2000 to 2025.
-We've seen a couple of spikes in CS graduates over the past 50 years—and the data suggests we're on the verge of another one.
+Let's start by taking a look at the number of students who have taken (and are predicted to take) the AP Computer Science A exam and the number of college graduates who have received (or are predicted to receive) a bachelor's degree in CS from 2000 to 2025.
+We've seen a couple of spikes in CS graduates over the past 50 years, and the data suggests we're on the verge of another one.
 Not only that, but the number of students taking AP Computer Science is on the rise as well.
-We used trendlines based on data from 2000 to today to predict growth in both AP CS enrollment and CS graduates, and the results are telling.
+We used trend lines based on data from 2000 to today to predict growth in both AP CS enrollment and CS graduates, and the results are telling.
 We should also note that these predictions were calculated before the College Board launched AP Computer Science Principles in the fall of 2016; therefore, our predictions are likely quite conservative.